-SPARK partners with the Evangelical Lutheran Church in Zambia to present Project Concern International's Women Empowered (WE) program.
+SPARK partners with the Evangelical Lutheran Church in Zambia to present the Global Communities Women Empowered (GCWE) Savings program.
 This Micro-savings Initiative provides the means for individuals and groups to create economic sustainability within their families and communities.
 Training participants form groups and learn how to collectively save money and invest in income-generating activities to help realize financial goals.
-WE groups then elect their own leaders, decide on their own rules, and give each member an opportunity to practice public speaking.
+GCWE groups then elect their own leaders, decide on their own rules, and give each member an opportunity to practice public speaking.
 Once a group has completed initial training and are managing themselves independently, basic business skills training is added.

 Their success stories are many!
 These groups have undertaken such projects as the growing and selling of a variety of cash crops, raising and selling chickens and goats, making school uniforms, and paying school fees for families unable to provide the funds to do so.
 However, the greatest benefit is each group member's increased ability to stabilize their own family's spiritual, economic, and physical health.
 Many are able to provide for their children's education!

-It all begins with PCI's WE Micro-saving training!
+It all begins with GC's WE Micro-saving training!

 Potato crops are planted in large bags to capture and conserve water during drought.